Miguel Gaudêncio: Career

 Down, But Not Out! and No Excuses both feature-length documentaries (shot simultaneously during the summer of 2014) are a personal approach to the world of feminine sport.
 Down, But Not Out! follows four amateur women boxers as they step into the ring for the first time and No Excuses captures imagery in a Crossfit atmosphere set to a diversified selection of commentators on gender equality.
-Both films were expected to be available in selected cinemas and VOD outlets starting the spring of 2015.